wavemotion-dave/StellaDS/README.md

  * R-Trig + D-Pad  : Shift display offset in the D-PAD direction
  * L-Trig + D-Pad  : Change Scaling of the Y-Screen (UP/DOWN scaling only)
  * L-Trig + R-Trig + A:  Swap LCD top/bottom.
- * Hold L+R shoulder buttons for ~1 second to take a snapshot of the screen (written to SD card as a .BMP file)
+ * Hold L+R+Y shoulder buttons for ~1 second to take a snapshot of the screen (written to SD card as a .BMP file)
  * Use stylus on buttons for other icon-based actions on bottom screen.

 Compile Instructions :